Josh Bell Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.04).

-- Brewers pitchers combine to allow 96 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- The Brewers rank 22nd in baseball in home runs given up (96 total, 1.3 per game).

-- His most recent time out was on Sunday against the Pittsburgh Pirates, when the righty went six innings, surrendering two earned runs while allowing two hits.
+- The righty last appeared on Tuesday against the Arizona Diamondbacks, when he went five innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.